 Family of three or more: Up to: $350

 The procedure to receive a voucher will be explained by your IL Coordinator.

+If a consumer deviates from the agreed upon purchase with the voucher, RRCI will report the variance to the granting authority.
+And, future vouchers will be denied.

 CONSUMER GRIEVANCE POLICY